Palm Beach Gardens DUI Attorney

 What should I do immediately after a DUI arrest in Palm Beach Gardens?

-Contact a DUI defense attorney as soon as possible.
+Contact a Palm Beach Gardens DUI attorney as soon as possible.
 You have only 10 days from the date of your arrest to request a formal review hearing to challenge your administrative license suspension.
 Missing that deadline means your license will be suspended automatically, regardless of what happens in criminal court.
 An attorney can file the hearing request on your behalf and begin building your defense immediately.

 Can I still win a DUI case if I blew over 0.08?

-Is a first-time DUI a misdemeanor in Palm Beach Gardens?
+What happens to my car after a DUI arrest in Palm Beach Gardens?

-Work with a Dedicated Palm Beach Gardens DUI Attorney
+Contact a Palm Beach Gardens DUI Lawyer Today

 |